Power to the People - The Renewable Energy Programme

 Disarmament for Sustainable Development

-At Rio+20 we presented a life-sized tank fully covered with bread to underline the realistic possibility of eradicating hunger and extreme poverty by redirecting military spending towards sustainable development.
+At the Rio+20 conference in June 2012 we presented a life-sized tank fully covered with bread to underline the realistic possibility of eradicating hunger and extreme poverty by redirecting military spending towards sustainable development.
 The tank was coupled with an appeal signed by 22 Nobel Prize Laureates amongst many others.
-In collaboration with the International Peace Bureau and the International Network of Engineers and Scientists for Global Responsibility we raised worldwide awareness for the issue, won the support of Mayors for Peace and ICLEI and generated media coverage in 32 countries.
+In collaboration with the IPB and INES we raised worldwide awareness for the issue, won the support of Mayors for Peace and ICLEI and generated media coverage in 32 countries.
+In July 2013 hundreds of thousands of young people saw the bread tank rolling again during World Youth Day in Rio.
+Subsequently, the Catholic Church asked for a report about the success of the Bread Tank.

 Innovative Policies for Persons with Disabilities